fablabs-ch/k2000/README.md

-# K2000 Cocktail Maker
+# Bar-O-Matic Cocktail Maker

-The K2000 Cocktail Maker developed by Swiss Fablabs during a makathaon the October 21th 2017.
+The bar-o-matic Cocktail Maker developed by Swiss Fablabs during a makathon the October 21th 2017.